billpatrianakos/coverage-web/README.md

 ### Code Style

 Clean code is good code.
 Clean code is happy code.
-Style guide coming sooon...
+[More on code style in `CONTRIBUTING.md`](CONTRIBUTING.md).

 ## License